github/docs/content/actions/reference/events-that-trigger-workflows.md

   enterprise-server: '>=2.22'
 ---

-{{ site.data.reusables.actions.enterprise-beta }}
+{% data reusables.actions.enterprise-beta %}
-{{ site.data.reusables.actions.enterprise-github-hosted-runners }}
+{% data reusables.actions.enterprise-github-hosted-runners %}

 ### Configuring workflow events

 You can configure workflows to run for one or more events using the `on` workflow syntax.
-For more information, see "[Workflow syntax for {{ site.data.variables.product.prodname_actions }}](/articles/workflow-syntax-for-github-actions#on)."
+For more information, see "[Workflow syntax for {% data variables.product.prodname_actions %}](/articles/workflow-syntax-for-github-actions#on)."

-{{ site.data.reusables.github-actions.actions-on-examples }}
+{% data reusables.github-actions.actions-on-examples %}

 {% note %}